Pride (Amy Macdonald song): Promotion

-Reception
+Critical reception

-"Pride" has been described as "a beautiful track, which was inspired by Amy performing Scotland’s national anthem in Hampden Park before all of Scotland’s international football matches" by Sophie Sinclair writing in HTF Magazine.
+"Pride" has been described as "a beautiful track, which was inspired by Amy performing Scotland’s unofficial national anthem Flower of Scotland in Hampden Park before all of Scotland’s international football matches" by Sophie Sinclair writing in HTF Magazine.
 More Than Music was less favourable, claiming that Life in a Beautiful Light, the album in which "Pride" features, contains "many tracks that feel as though they were provided by a stadium rock style electronic generator, an inclination fuelled by the lingering doubt that at times the words don’t even quite fit the music".
 It claimed that "there are glimmers of variation and some slightly softer acoustic moments, Pride being a reasonable example, but not enough to be reassuring since they are ultimately always trampled over by overbearing and soulless backing tracks".